-For instance, Bank of America currently offers a $200 statement credit for specific business cards.
+For instance, Bank of America, Member FDIC, currently offers a $200 statement credit for specific business cards.
 In addition, corporate cards tend to be more expensive and are geared toward the largest major companies.

 Business credit cards offer a low-fee, high credit limit business solution.
 The only drawback with this type of card is that an individual is personally liable for any delinquent payments.
 Regardless of which type of credit card you choose for a business, you’ll have peace of mind knowing the Fair Credit and Charge Card Disclosure Act gives consumers government-mandated protections.